 The National Curriculum

-At Marshwood we follow the National Curriculum.
-This provides an outline of the core knowledge around which our staff will continue to develop exciting and stimulating lessons to promote the development of our pupils’ knowledge, understanding, vocabulary and skills.
-The Secretary of State for Education has published Programmes of Study for each subject which set out the subject matter, skills and processes to be taught at each Key Stage.
+We follow the National Curriculum as a starting point which provides a broad and balanced core around which our staff continually develop exciting and stimulating lessons to promote the development of our pupils’ knowledge, understanding, vocabulary and skills across a wide range of subjects and topics.
+The published Programmes of Study for each National Curriculum subject set out the subject matter, skills and processes to be taught at each Key Stage.
 Further details of our own curriculum content within each subject can be found on the individual subject pages.

 The compulsory subjects for both Key Stages are as follows: